  If yes to all of the above (pass), continue to Screen C.

- If no to any of the above (fail), a quick review of the failure may determine the requirements to address the failure; otherwise a group or Impact Study is required.Continue to Screen C.
+ If no to any of the above (fail), a quick review of the failure may determine the requirements to address the failure and, if so, continue to Screen C; otherwise the Interconnecting Customer will go to the Standard Process.

 Significance: Adverse voltages and undesirable interference may be experienced by other Customers on Distribution Provider’s Distribution System caused by operation of the Generating Facility(ies).